Val Attenbrow: Death

+Awards and recognition

+Attenbrow was a co-author of the paper, Of Lightning Brothers and White Cockatoos: dating the antiquity of signifying systems in the Northern Territory, Australia, that won the inaugural Antiquity prize for best paper in 1994.

-In 2002, Attenbrow was made a Life Member of the AAA for her contributions to the association, which she first became a member of in the mid-1970s.
+In 2002, Attenbrow was made a Life Member of the Australian Archaeological Association (AAA) for her contributions to the association, which she first became a member of in the mid-1970s.
+In 2004 Attenbrow won the inaugural John Mulvaney Book Award from the AAA for Sydney's Aboriginal Past.
+In 2019, Attenbrow was awarded the Rhys Jones Medal, the highest award offered by the AAA, in recognition of her outstanding and sustained contribution to the field of archaeology in Australia.

 Attenbrow was elected as a Fellow of the Australian Academy of the Humanities in 2009.

-In 2011, Attenbrow's colleagues at the Australian Museum produced an edited volume of academic papers dedicated to her "because she has had a major impact in all the areas of Australian archaeology that are highlighted in the papers included"; the volume was entitled "Changing Perspectives in Australian Archaeology".
+In 2011, Attenbrow's colleagues at the Australian Museum produced a festschrift in the journal Technical Reports of the Australian Museum Online dedicated to her "because she has had a major impact in all the areas of Australian archaeology that are highlighted in the papers included"; the volume was entitled "Changing Perspectives in Australian Archaeology".
+In its preface, it was noted by editors Jim Specht and Robin Torrence that:One of the features of Attenbrow’s work over the last three and a half decades has been her willingness to undertake long-term projects that do not yield immediate results, but with meticulous attention to detail and resolution of methodological and theoretical issues, she has brought them all to fruition.In 2020 she was awarded an Australian Museum Research Institute Lifetime Achievement Award.

-In 2019, Attenbrow was awarded the Rhys Jones Medal, the highest award offered by the Australian Archaeological Association, in recognition of her outstanding and sustained contribution to the field of archaeology in Australia.